-Two weeks after Hurricane Irma left millions of Floridians without electricity and caused major flooding along the West Coast of Florida, many employees are returning to work and attempting to return to a state of normalcy.
-For some employees, they returned home not only to find damage to their homes, but also to find out that their employment has been terminated due to their inability to return to work while under voluntary or mandatory evacuation.
+Two weeks after Hurricane Irma left millions of Floridians without electricity and caused significant flooding along the West Coast of Florida, many employees are returning to work and attempting to return to a state of normalcy.
+For some employees, they returned home not only to find damage to their homes but also to find out that their employment has been terminated due to their inability to return to work while under voluntary or mandatory evacuation.

-If you have any questions regarding a possible FMLA violation.
-You can contact the Law Firm of Massey & Duffy, PLLC for a FREE CONSULTATION.
+If you have any questions regarding a possible FMLA violation, you can contact the Law Firm of Massey & Duffy, PLLC, for a FREE CONSULTATION.
 Please contact our Gainesville office at (352) 505-8900.